-In 2023, the Group had an average workforce of approximately 30,000, considering employees and external contractors.
+In 2024, the Group had an average workforce of approximately 28.000, comprising both employees and external contractors.

-The Group does not conduct any operations or maintain subsidiaries in countries classified as high-risk in relation to modern slavery.
+The Group does not conduct any operations or maintain subsidiaries in countries with a high prevalence of modern slavery according to the Global Slavery Index.